Part-Time Short Learning Programme CertificateGraphic Design FundamentalsMonday & Wednesday evening classes start 26 February 2024

 Graphic design is a creative process undertaken to convey a specific message.
 As a graphic designer you will use various methods to construct and combine words, symbols and images to create a visual representation of ideas and messages.
-This practical Short Learning Programme (SLP) in Graphic Design Applications 1 will equip you with fundamental skills required for an entry level position in the field of graphic design.
+This practical Short Learning Programme (SLP) in Graphic Design Fundamentals will equip you with skills required for an entry level position in the field of graphic design.
 Students will be exposed to various design programmes and learn the fundamental principles of graphic design.

 Lectures are presented in a fully equipped graphic design computer studio.
 You will spend the entire duration of the course at your own computer and receive expert and personal attention from our highly skilled facilitators.

 The following topics will be covered in the programme:

 Principles of Graphic Design

 Open admission as long as you have knowledge, comprehension and application of the English language at Grade 10 or equivalent.
 Basic computer knowledge and mouse-skills are essential.
 Must be 16 or older.

 How will I be certified on completion of this programme?

 On successful completion of the programme you will be awarded a Unigrad Short Learning Programme Certificate in Graphic Design Fundamentals.